projectsesame/sesame/site/content/docs/v1.0.0/ingressroute.md

 You can secure an IngressRoute by specifying a secret that contains a TLS private key and certificate.
 Currently, IngressRoutes only support a single TLS port, 443, and assume TLS termination.
 If multiple IngressRoute's utilize the same secret, then the certificate must include the necessary Subject Authority Name (SAN) for each fqdn.
-Contour (via Envoy) uses the SNI TLS extension to handle this behavior.
+Sesame (via Envoy) uses the SNI TLS extension to handle this behavior.

-Contour also follows a "secure first" approach.
+Sesame also follows a "secure first" approach.
 When TLS is enabled for a virtual host, any request to the insecure port is redirected to the secure interface with a 301 redirect.
 Specific routes can be configured to override this behavior and handle insecure requests by enabling the `spec.routes.permitInsecure` parameter on a Route.

 The TLS secret must contain keys named tls.crt and tls.key that contain the certificate and private key to use for TLS, e.g.: